kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive  and at the same time very effective in engaging students of diverse learning capabilities.

 A comparison screenshot is presented below, which again serves to differentiates the three sorting algorithms.
-The same unsorted list has been used as the test case, and the curious student will want to trace how the unsorted list becomes so
+The same unsorted list has been used as the test case, and the curious student will want to trace how the unsorted list becomes a sorted one in each of the three cases.

+## Helper functions
+Three helper functions (`insort`, `min_index` and `merge`) were presented as incremental st
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNTA3NTkwNCwtMjAwMzU0MjM5MSw1ND
-kyNzkyODAsMjc2MzAyNTcxLDI2NzA0ODcwMCwtMTE5MDQzMDY1
-MSwtMTM1OTE3MzQxMCwtMzA2ODQ5ODMyLDQ5NTQ0Nzk0NiwxNj
-QwMTkxNDkzLDE1NTMzMDM5MjEsLTE1OTAwMDI2MSwtMTQ1ODk3
-MDE4NywtMjEwNjY5MzI0MCwtNTQ3MjUzODQ5LDg5Nzc0MjU4Ny
-wtMTE2MDUzMjI3MiwyMDg0NzQ0ODU4LDEyNjQ3NDM5NjUsMTk0
-NzUxNzU2OF19
+eyJoaXN0b3J5IjpbLTIxMDQzNjg0NTksLTIwMDM1NDIzOTEsNT
+Q5Mjc5MjgwLDI3NjMwMjU3MSwyNjcwNDg3MDAsLTExOTA0MzA2
+NTEsLTEzNTkxNzM0MTAsLTMwNjg0OTgzMiw0OTU0NDc5NDYsMT
+Y0MDE5MTQ5MywxNTUzMzAzOTIxLC0xNTkwMDAyNjEsLTE0NTg5
+NzAxODcsLTIxMDY2OTMyNDAsLTU0NzI1Mzg0OSw4OTc3NDI1OD
+csLTExNjA1MzIyNzIsMjA4NDc0NDg1OCwxMjY0NzQzOTY1LDE5
+NDc1MTc1NjhdfQ==
 -->